 Examples: delivery drivers, cashiers, cleaner and warehouse roles.

-If the role is working with vulnerable groups - adults and/or children, you should apply for an Enhanced or Standard Disclosure.
+If the role is working with vulnerable groups - adults and/or children, you should apply for an Enhanced DBS Check or Standard DBS Check.
 If you need guidance, please call us- one of our expert team will be happy to help you.

 An individual can apply for themselves to find out about any information held about them on the PNC system.